 - 4 large eggs

 - 1 (20-ounce) can crushed pineapple (do not drain - see notes)

 - optional: fresh whipped cream for serving

-Turn the mixer back on low speed and add the eggs, one at a time, scraping down the bowl after the second egg.
+Turn the mixer back on low speed and slowly add the eggs, one at a time, scraping down the bowl after the second egg.
 Allow the eggs to incorporate completely and then scrape down the bowl again.
-This is a lot of eggs so don't worry if the mixture starts to break.
-The next step will bring it back together.
+(This is a lot of eggs so don't worry if the mixture starts to break.
+The flour mixture will bring it back together.)

-Add the crushed pineapple along with the vanilla and mix briefly on medium low to combine.
+Add the crushed pineapple along with the vanilla and mix very briefly on medium low to combine.
+(The texture of the crushed pineapple and juice WILL make the batter look broken.)
 With the mixer on low, add the flour mixture in 3 batches and mix until just combined.
-Turn off the stand mixer and scrape down the bowl with a spatula, giving the batter one final stir.
+Turn off the mixer and scrape down the bowl with a spatula, giving the batter one final stir.